 Detroit Metropolitan Airport (DTW) located in Michigan is the closest large international airport, and the only airport where ONU shuttles will go for international student pickup.

 How will I get to campus from the airport?

-ONU provides an airport shuttle on August 11th.
-You have to fill out the Airport Shuttle Request Form with your flight information by August 1, 2016 in order to be guaranteed a spot.
-There will be a morning shuttle and an evening shuttle so your flight time will determine which shuttle you are on.
+ONU provides an airport shuttle on August 10th.
+You have to fill out the Airport Shuttle Request Form with your flight information by July 27, 2017 in order to be guaranteed a spot.

 Do I have to get ONU’s health insurance?

 IF you have US based insurance that meets the following requirements, you can request a waiver to opt out of the ONU insurance.
 If you want the waiver, you MUST submit the waiver application to Dr. Lynda Nyce by no later than August 11, 2017.
 (Returning students: You will NOT be able to opt out on the EIIA website, you MUST submit the waiver to Dr. Nyce)

 - Medical benefits of at least $100,000 USD per person per accident or illness

 - Repatriation of remains in the amount of $25,000

 - The deductible must not exceed $500 per illness or accident

 - A policy underwritten by an insurance carrier with: